 The Sihueng dog meat farm owner operated his business with a high turnover – he would breed young dogs as soon as they came into heat.
 Once the dogs reached the “ripe” age of 2, they were sold off to the dog meat market and other traders.
 As such, we could confidently assume our dogs were born on the farm and given little socialization, much less positive encounters, with humans.
 Coming from such a neglectful background, we expected dogs with a lot of fear, anxiety, and responsive behaviors as a result of their trauma.

 Yet, what we experienced was something entirely different.
 Here we had dogs who craved human attention and couldn’t seem to get enough of it.
 They flopped over on their backs and offered belly rubs to anyone who would give them.
-Some loved their humans so much they whined and cried when people weren’t in sight.
+Some loved their humans so much that they whined and cried when people weren’t in sight.
 They approached new experiences with more curiosity and mischief rather than fear.